d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 }
 ```

-Then calling this function in Swift can be easily done but this requires the argument names as shown in
+Then calling this function in Swift can be easily done but this requires the argument name as shown in
 the following example.

 ```Swift